Sorry, you need to enable JavaScript to visit this website.

 Main Themes

-According to the 2025 information of the Deputy State Secretariat for Young People, the main current themes of youth policy in Hungary have four central domains:
+According to information provided by the Deputy State Secretariat for Young People in 2026, the current main themes of youth policy discussions in Hungary include the new National Youth Strategy, digital child protection and strengthening youth community spaces.

 What informs the choice of themes

-According to the National Youth Strategy 2009-2024, large-scale quantitative youth research studies are to be conducted every four years, the findings of which were also to be used in strategic planning.
+According to the National Youth Strategy 2009–2024, large-scale quantitative youth research studies are to be conducted every four years, with their findings also used in strategic planning.
 The latest wave was conducted in 2024.
 Although there is no institutionalised way to use the results of the youth research, it is often referred to when introducing new policies (for example, data on the relatively low number of young people with language exams led to the opportunity to acquire the first language exam free for people under the age of 35).

-The seventh large-scale youth research in 2024 focuses on education, employment, family formation, and lifestyle trends among Hungarian youth.
-Preliminary results will be available in 2025, providing data to guide policy decisions and identify areas needing further support.
+The seventh large-scale youth research in 2024 focused on education, employment, family formation, and lifestyle trends among Hungarian youth.
+The results have not yet been made public, but are being used in the drafting process of the new youth strategy.

 Specific target groups